javier-jaime/javier-jaime/README.md

 - 👋 Hi, I’m @javier-jaime
 - 👀 I’m interested in Applied Machine Learning to Project Delivery
-- 🌱 I’m currently learning reinforcement learning in finance
+- 🌱 I’m currently learning Cloud Application Development
 - 💞️ I’m looking to collaborate on generative models, knowledge graphs, representation learning on projects
 - 📫 How to reach me www.linkedin.com/in/javier-a-jaime-serrano-7916a4/